Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             If --tss_source is False, please assign the paths of genome annotation gff files.
-      --combine_all, -c     This function will combine all TSS files in "tss_files" to generate global promoter motifs.
+      --combine_all, -c     For generating global promoter motifs across all genomes in TSS files.
 Default is False.

 - **Output files**